 Spotlight on Spirituality

 Spend some time prayerfully thinking about what you have discovered in this session.
-What has struck you most?
+What did Hayes say that struck you most?
 How will you use it to develop your discipleship?
 What challenging questions does it make you ask of yourself and of the Church?
 Post your thoughts on the Forum.
 Below, in the Resources section, you will find a second timeline which is in table format.
 Download it and keep it handy along with the Simple Timeline as you progress through the module.

 Blessed are you, Lord our God, all things come from you: